Australian Family Trust Explained

 There are several beneficial reasons for setting up a family trust, including:

-• Asset protection: using a trust as an ownership structure for your family’s assets and family business means that you won’t be the legal owner of the asset or business but rather the beneficial owner.
+• Asset protection: If you use a trust to own your family’s assets and family business, you won’t be the legal owner.
+Instead, you’ll be the beneficial owner.

-• Tax effective structure: the most common way of utilising a family trust for tax purposes is to distribute more assessable income to beneficiaries with a lower marginal tax rate because they’ll pay tax at a reduced amount compared to beneficiaries with the highest marginal tax rate.
+• Tax-effective structure: The most common way to use a family trust for tax purposes is to give more taxable income to beneficiaries with a lower tax rate.
+They will pay less tax than beneficiaries with the highest tax rate.

-While family trusts have significant tax protection advantages, there are also a few potential disadvantages that you’ll need to weigh up:
+While family trusts have significant advantages, there are also a few potential disadvantages that you’ll need to weigh up:

 • No longer the asset owner: the trustee will become the legal owner of any assets transferred into or purchased using the family trust.

-• Higher tax rate for undistributed income: if your trustee doesn’t structure the family trust effectively and you end up with undistributed income, the trust will be liable to pay tax at a much higher marginal rate.
+• If your trustee doesn’t structure the family trust properly, you may have undistributed income.
+This means the trust will have to pay a higher tax rate.

 • Trust losses are trapped: if your trust assets run at a loss, you can’t subtract these losses from your taxable income.